 There’s nothing better than going to a “new” destination, and experiencing it like a local.
 I had been to Paris before (through the airport and in the city when I was all of 7 years old) but neither time really counts.
 In spite of the considerable travelling that I have done, Paris was a new destination.
-While it’s great to see the tourist sights like everybody else (i.e. the Eiffel Tower, the Louvre, Notre Dame Cathedral), it’s also great to really immerse yourself like a local.
+While it’s great to see the tourist sights like everybody else (i.e. the Eiffel Tower, the Louvre, Sainte-Chapelle), it’s also great to immerse yourself like a local.
 Find the food stands, small shops, cafes and squares where the locals go.
 While you can find some great guide books, maps and apps to help (Rick Steves immediately comes to mind), why not actually have a local take you on a tour and show you the neighbourhood favorites?

 So I linked up with a local food tour called the “New Parisian Palate” (formerly “Bobo Palate”) with Context Travel.
-Context is a network of specialists and scholars who act as private guides and lead small groups on walking tours through some of the world’s greatest cities.
-Tours include archaeology, art history, cuisine, history, urban planning, environmental science, and classics.
+Context is a tour company with private guides (local specialists and scholars), who lead small groups on walking tours in the world’s greatest cities.
+Tours include archaeology, art, classics, cuisine, history, and more.

 Our small group met outside of a bistro in upper Marais.
 We began our tour with a walk and talk through the iconic “Marche des Enfants Rouges” (the oldest covered market in Paris dating back to the 1600s).